top of page

 JH: OK.
 Wormhole.
 Now I am intrigued.
 What is a wormhole?
 And a transit hell?

-DLG: Here I am following the steps of Michael Niedzielski and Eric Boschmann who proposed similar categories.
+DLG: Here I am following the framework developed by Michael Niedzielski and Eric Boschmann who proposed the categories.
 On one hand, a wormhole is a place whose travel distance is above, but travel time is below the city’s average.
 That is, workers in these places are located further away from their jobs than the average worker, but they get there faster.
-Some colleagues have suggested that I should borrowed the term TARDIS from Dr. Who instead!
-A transit hell, on the other hand, is a place whose travel distance is below but travel time is above the city’s average.
-That is, workers in transit hells are located closer to their jobs but somehow it takes them a long time to reach their jobs.
+Some colleagues have suggested that I should've borrowed the term TARDIS from Dr. Who instead!
+A travelscarp, on the other hand, is a place whose travel distance is below but travel time is above the city’s average.
+That is, workers in travelscarps are located closer to their jobs but somehow it takes them a long time to reach their jobs.

 JH: OK, that helps to paint a picture.
 Now, was most of your research undertaken remotely, or did you spend time on the ground in Mexico City?

-JH: What was your favorite and least favorite parts about being in Mexico City to do research?
+JH: What were your favorite and least favorite parts about being in Mexico City to do research?

 JH: What is at stake in this work for Mexico City residents?